Where are blockchain assets stored?

 While there are other solutions you could use like centralized exchanges that hold onto your private keys (and thus, funds) for you, Exodus believes in sticking to the spirit of cryptocurrency, by giving you control of your assets.

 What if Exodus the Company Gets Hacked, Shuts Down, Etc.?

-Exodus the company enables full control of your assets and doesn’t store your private keys, 12-word recovery phrase, transaction logs, or any other personal information anywhere.
+Exodus the company enables full control of your assets and doesn’t store your private keys, secret phrase, transaction logs, or any other personal information anywhere.
 All your private data is stored locally on your computer—for your eyes only.

-Even if Exodus the company were to get hacked, shut down, etc., your funds would be completely safe as long as you backup your recovery phrase.
-All you would have to do to regain access to your funds is import your 12-word recovery phrase into another multi-asset wallet, such as Jaxx or something similar.
+Even if Exodus the company were to get hacked, shut down, etc., your funds would be completely safe as long as you backup your wallet.
+All you would have to do to regain access to your funds is import your secret 12-word recovery phrase into another multi-asset wallet, such as Jaxx or something similar.

 You are in total control of your funds with Exodus because you and you alone own your private keys.